UNEARTHING THE PAST SINCE 1900

 Spending the summer in Marmaris with the Phoenix Archaeological Project has been nothing short of incredible.

 The people I worked with in the project are more than just colleagues.
-That, for me, is one of the most beautiful aspects of our discipline.
+For me, this is one of the most beautiful aspects of our discipline.
 Every summer, people from different corners of the world come together in one place: Taslica.
 While we have scientific goals, we also share daily challenges, laughter, and mutual support under often demanding conditions.
 Looking back, I realize that the moments from the summer that stay with me most are the ones with the Phoenix Project team in Marmaris.
-Might sound cliché but it is here that I learned the most.
+It might sound cliché, but it is here that I learned the most.
 It was not only about archaeology, it was about so many other things.
 Even something as simple as a song playing on the radio on our way to the field became part of that shared memory, one that I value just as much as the ancient press stones and pottery finds we documented.

 Life in the Field

 At the Phoenix Archaeological Project, we work in the ancient region of Caria, today’s Marmaris area in southwestern Turkey.
-The terrain is demanding: steepy hills and rocky paths (which made me cry once!
-Now thinking about that makes me laugh actually).
-But that is also what makes the work so rewarding.
+The terrain is demanding: steep hills and rocky paths (which made me cry once, though thinking about it now actually makes me laugh), but that is also what makes the work so rewarding.
 A typical day begins early.
 By sunrise, we have breakfast, and shortly after, we pack our equipment and head into the hills.
-Every evening, during team meetings, the plan for the following day is set.
+Every evening, during team meetings, the we set the plan for the following day.
 That means that when we leave in the morning, we know exactly where we are going and what we are searching for.
 Of course, the land itself has the power to change plans.
 Sometimes we encounter unexpected things, or we find a site denser in material than anticipated, which forces us to adjust our schedule.

 Fieldwork in the hills of "carian chersonese".

 By midday, the heat in Marmaris becomes little overwhelming.
-Before temperatures rise too high and our water bottles getting empty, we return to our research center for lunch.
-At lunch mostly we discussed the morning’s work like some observations in the field and sometimes also sometimes bringing jokes whether about the oversized rabbit that startled us.
+Before temperatures rise too high and our water bottles empty, we return to our research center for lunch.
+At lunch we discuss the morning’s work, observations from the field, and sometimes also share jokes about an oversized rabbit that startled us.
 Yes, we enjoyed documenting even the tiniest sherds, since they contribute meaningfully to our academic work, but we also enjoyed the moments of laughter which made the long and tiring days at the field both productive and memorable.

 Me and my dear professor Dr. Anna Sitz during our sunday "estampage" practice in the field.

-After lunch, we usually take a short siesta, a pause to rest and take care of personal needs.
+After lunch, we usually take a pause to rest and take care of personal needs.
 In the late afternoon, office work begins.
 This is where “fieldwork” is turned into more scientific data.
 Out in the field we spent a lot of time around agricultural terraces and farm structures.
 We came across press stones, cisterns, and weight stones, which I helped measure and record with my teammates.
 Even small things like roof tiles or amphora bases around old farmhouses became important to document, because these small finds tell us a lot about the history of the place.
-Every time we found ceramics, we carefully noted them down, since pottery is one of the best ways to figure out the age of a structure.
+Every time we found ceramics, we carefully recorded them, since pottery is one of the best ways to figure out the age of a structure.

 Me recording GPS points during the morning survey.